giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 Of course, if we offer `N` tokens *both* on the (`BASE`, `STABLE1`) and the (`BASE`, `STABLE2`) %%offer lists|offer-list%%, one of our offers will fail if both are taken.

-We have a design choice here: Either we
+We have a design choice here.
+Either we

 1. let the second offer fail and compensate the taker with our offer's %%bounty|bounty%%, or,
 2. incorporate in our offer logic that we wish to [retract](../../contracts/technical-references/taking-and-making-offers/reactive-offer/README.md#retracting-an-offer) the second offer when the first one is taken.